staticvariablejames/ChooseYourOwnLump/README.md

     the stage of the grandmapocalypse,
     the slot that Rigidel is being worshipped, and the auras of the dragon
-    can all be used to indirectly manipulate the type of the next coalescing sugar lump.
-    (similarly to how Force the Hand of Fate planners can be used to achieve big combos).
+    can all be used to indirectly manipulate the type of the next coalescing sugar lump (similarly to how Force the Hand of Fate planners can be used to achieve big combos).

 2. This mod tries all possibilities and tells you which ones give the desired lump types.